-In the top panel of Figure 1, the default probability which depends on managerial labour hired by the entrepreneur is illustrated for different wealth levels and competition.
-Two things are immediate.
-First, the default rates implied by the model are around 15% across the wealth distribution.
+distribution.
 This reflects the fact that, in general equilibrium, even low wealth entrepreneurs face good outside options (even when competition is low).
-This is because, for marginal entrepreneurs, this is the option of being a wage labourer and for higher wealth individuals this is the possibility of self-finance.
+This is because, for marginal entrepreneurs, this is the option of being a wage laborer and for higher wealth individuals this is the possibility of self-finance.
 The default rate is flat across most of the wealth distribution but then decreases for very high wealth individuals who are closer to first-best self-financing.
 Competition does have real effects since default is lower when there is more competition.
 This is because the payoffs to entrepreneurs from being successful are higher when there is greater competition.

 The second panel gives the use of capital as a function of the position in the wealth distribution.
-We know from equation (6) that this is the flip-side of the repayment probability as illustrated in the top panel.
+We know from equation (6) that the pattern of default across wealth levels is the flip-side of the repayment probability as illustrated in the top panel.
 A higher repayment rate naturally means more capital as the marginal product of capital will be lower.
 Firm capital (k) is lower for lower levels of assets.

-However, for most wealth levels, the effect of competition on firm capital is non-monotonic.
-Moving competition for $\phi=0$ to $\phi=1/2$, decreases firm capital for individuals at most percentiles of the wealth distribution.
-However, capital usage typically increases for the move from $\phi=1/2$ to $\phi=1$.
+The effect of competition on firm capital is non-monotonic for most wealth levels.
+Moving competition for $\phi = 0$ to $\phi = 1/2$, decreases firm capital for individuals at most percentiles of the wealth distribution.
+However, capital usage typically increases for the move from $\phi = 1/2$ to $\phi = 1$.
 At the highest centiles of the wealth distribution increased credit market competition leads monotonically to a decrease in capital usage.
-For these entrepreneurs the increased capital market competition does not lead to substantially improved credit access, and the positive effect of credit market competition on wages depresses capital usage.
-Thus the model predicts a heterogeneous, nonlinear and often non-monotonic effect of competition on capital allocation which could only be seen by disaggregating by wealth level.
-That said, the magnitude of these effects is relatively modest, i.e. around a 5% decrease in the amount borrowed for high wealth individuals when competition moves from $\phi=0$ to $\phi=0.5$.
+Increases capital market competition has two effects on firm capital: it increases capital access, and in general equilibrium it also increases wages.
+Since labor and capital are complementary in our setting the latter effect depresses capital usage.
+For some entrepreneurs this latter effect more than offsets the positive effect of increases capital access.
+For entrepreneurs with high wealth levels the increased capital market competition on wages depresses capital usage.
+Thus the model predicts a heterogeneous, non-linear and often non-monotonic effect of competition on capital allocation which could only be seen by disaggregating by wealth level.
+That said, the magnitude of these effects is relatively modest, i.e. around a 5% decrease in the amount borrowed for high wealth individuals when competition moves from $\phi = 0$ to $\phi = 0.5$.